CARE Team

 The College has developed a team to assist with holistic support for our students.

-The College’s Crisis, Assessment, Response and Education (CARE) Team is a group that meets regularly to evaluate concerning behaviors of Sussex County Community College students.
+The College’s Crisis, Assessment, Response and Education (CARE) Team is a group that meets regularly to evaluate the behaviors of Sussex County Community College students.
 Students referred to the CARE Team are expressing behavior that causes community members to be concerned.
 The CARE Team collects information about referred students and identifies and enacts appropriate strategies and responses for addressing the situation with the goal of supporting the student.

-If you believe the situation warrants such action, call 9-1-1 first and then notify security 973-300-2222.
+If you believe the situation warrants such action, call 9-1-1 first and notify security at 973-300-2222.

 CARE Team Members: